Tortitas de Berro: Easy Guatemalan Watercress Fritters

 How to Cook Fresh Watercress Omelettes

-Once tender, drain it and allow it to cool enough so you can squeeze out the excess moisture with your hands.
+Once tender but not mushy, drain the watercress and allow it to cool enough so you can squeeze out the excess moisture with your hands.

 After removing as much water as you can, place it in a food processor or chop it finely by hand.
 I’m a big fan of the Braun MQ777 Multiquick 7 Hand Blender, Black as it cleans easily, is compact and trouble- free to us, and best of all chops the vegetables finely without making them mushy.

-Once you’ve mixed the beaten eggs with the chopped watercress, onion, tomatoes and garlic, it’s easy to fry up a batch of these fritters on a non-stick griddle ( I love the Delonghi Livenza All-Day Grill) or large frying pan.
+Once you’ve mixed the beaten eggs with the chopped watercress, onion, tomatoes and garlic, it’s easy to fry up a batch of these fritters on a non-stick griddle ( I love the Delonghi Livenza All-Day Grill).
+But any large frying pan will work well.

 The key to making them crispy is to try not to pack too many fritters into the pan or onto the griddle at the same time.